 If your situation isn’t described here, but you think you have cause for legal action, be sure to speak with us.

 Find Out Whether You Have a Case

 ClassAction.com is speaking with victims of defective GM ignition switches and helping them to understand their legal rights and options.
-Get answers to your questions and learn you can hold GM accountable during a free case review.
+Get answers to your questions and learn how you can hold GM accountable during a free case review.
 It costs nothing unless we win a jury award or settlement for you.